 How Much Drama is in Your Life?

-Have you ever been around people whose lives always seemed to be filled with drama?
+Have you ever been around people whose lives are always filled with drama?
 Be honest.
 Are you one of those people?
-I am not talking about dealing with grief or tragedy.
-Those are different circumstances where drama is present and can’t be avoided.
+I am not talking about dealing with current grief or tragedy.
+Those circumstances are different and short-term drama is present and can’t be avoided.
 That is not what I am referring to here.
 What I am talking about are people who live and thrive with drama constantly in their lives.

 They seem to need it.
 It is as if they have made it their identity.
 They wouldn’t know what do without it in their daily lives.

 Who Needs Drama?

 Of course, a lot of drama can exist when you live with a house full of people.
 But, even those that live alone can create their own drama.
 They do it when they feel sorry for themselves, feel guilty or anxious.
 That’s drama!
 It’s what they are creating in their minds.Who lets drama become part of who they are?
 It is those who have been conditioned to “make a mountain out of a molehill.”
 Every experience for them is filled with something that drags on and needs repeating.
 They love to talk about everyone else’s experiences as well and tell others about themselves.
 This is a form of gossip.

 But, it’s these things that make them thrive.
 Could it be that they are so far out of touch with their own lives that they feel they must live theirs through other’s experiences?
 Or is it that they haven’t learned how to cope with their own emotions?

 I believe there comes a time when people get tired of drama.
 They get fed-up with it from others and from themselves.
 It tends to happen when someone finally tells you that your drama is ruining the relationship or you finally realize that you are not living consciously and not living in peace.

 Often times it takes tragedy or a major event in life that brings you to this realization.
 It’s during those times that you desire change or transformation.